 Equipment and Other expenses include rent paid for freight cars owned by other railroads or private companies, net of rents received by CSXT for use of its equipment.
-This category of expenses also includes lease expenses for locomotives, railcars, containers and trailers, offices and other rentals.
+This category of expenses also includes expenses for short-term and long-term leases of locomotives, railcars, containers and trailers, offices and other rentals.
 These expenses decreased \$36 million driven by the following: